gmgsangeetha/online-quiz-portal/README.md

 ---
 ## Future Scope

-- Add secure login and user authentication
+- Add secure login and user authentication (for students,as for admin it is already implemented)
 - Prevent reattempts using server-side session tracking
 - Add timer pause/resume protection
 - Store full attempt history per user